Design Challenge: January Cure, Week Three Recap

 Getting through the third week of anything feels momentous, you've stuck with it long enough to (hopefully) see some results and in this case are past the halfway mark!

 will be picking up some Friday flowers then tackling the bedroom over the weekend.
-To be honest, my first reaction was, "I change the sheets over the weekend anyways, what else is there to do?"
+To be honest, my first reaction was, "I change the sheets over the weekend anyway, what else is there to do?"
 Then, "Rotating the mattress?
 Yeah, heard of that but don't think I've ever done it." and "I had noticed the windowsills are getting dusty, wait, is that mold?"
 Clearly, I do have some work to do.